Battle of Rhode Island Site: African-American participation

 The 1st Rhode Island Regiment was raised in early 1778 as a specifically African-American unit in order to help meet the state's obligations for manning the Continental Army.
 The unit joined Sullivan's force in Providence in July 1778 and participated in the occupation of Aquidneck Island.
 When the battle lines were drawn, the 1st Rhode Island was placed on Turkey Hill, the rightmost end of the American front line.
-The British made three separate assaults on Turkey Hill and were repulsed each time.
+Hessian troops made three separate assaults on Turkey Hill and were repulsed each time.
 The 1st Rhode Island suffered relatively light casualties with one killed and ten wounded, despite the severity of the action.
 This is attributed at least in part to the strong defensive position afforded by the hill.

 The Rhode Island legislature repealed the act allowing African Americans to enlist in June 1778.
 The unit thereafter began to lose membership due to attrition and combat, which was compensated for by adding white recruits.
 Rhode Island's two regiments merged in January 1780, resulting in an integrated unit for the remainder of the war.